starfederation/datastar/site/static/md/guide/getting_started.md

 At the core of Datastar are [`data-*`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) attributes (hence the name).
 They allow you to add reactivity to your frontend in a declarative way, and to interact with your backend.

-Datastar uses signals to manage state.
+Datastar uses signals to manage frontent state.
 You can think of signals as reactive variables that automatically track and propagate changes in [expressions](/guide/datastar_expressions).
 They can be created and modified using data attributes on the frontend, or events sent from the backend.
 Don't worry if this sounds complicated; it will become clearer as we look at some examples.

 <div class="alert alert-info">
     <iconify-icon icon="simple-icons:rocket"></iconify-icon>